ccocchi/rabl-rails/README.md

 ## Performance

-Benchmarks have been made using this [application](http://github.com/ccocchi/rabl-benchmark), with rabl 0.6.14 and rabl-rails 0.1.0
+Benchmarks have been made using this [application](http://github.com/ccocchi/rabl-benchmark), with rabl 0.7.6 and rabl-rails 0.3.0

-Overall, Rabl-rails is **20% faster and use 10% less memory**, even **twice faster** when rendering collections with extends.
+Overall, Rabl-rails is **20% faster and use 10% less memory**, even **twice faster** when using extends.

 You can see full tests on test application repository.